 The downside is that the Sweetheart Plant today is usually sold as this single small leaf in a small pot much like the Hoya Kerrii from IKEA in the picture above.
 The difference between this and the Lucky Bamboo is that the Sweetheart Plant in this form does not grow quickly so it's fun for 5 minutes then it can be rather boring!

 Also if you have that sole leaf long enough and treat it respectfully (or cheat and buy a more mature plant with several leaves already on the go) you'll end up with something much more beautiful and striking.
 This is because a larger plant with multiple unusual shaped leaves, as you might be able to guess, looks like a bush of green hearts!
 Very interesting and possibly very romantic.

 The flowers, like most Hoya's, are stunning as the contrast in the flowering parts are really bold (check out the photos to see what we mean).
 The all green variety tends to grow more quickly (although it's still slow by most houseplant standards) and it's arguably more hardy, but it also comes in a pretty variegated variety (see gallery).

 This plant will need a reasonably light room in order to actually grow, although it will still get by even if you pick a shadier spot, very dark places need to be avoided though.
 Sunlight is acceptable too, so in reality you could position it almost anywhere in your home or office.

 With its succulent qualities it's quite adapt at storing water for longish periods of time between waterings.
 This makes it a hardy and undemanding plant for the most part, of course only providing basic care will result in a surviving rather than thriving plant, so where possible wait until the soil has dried out a little and then water again.

-The Sweetheart Plant isn't bothered about humidity levels so you needn't be either.
+The thick Sweetheart Plant succulent like leaves aren't bothered about humidity levels so you needn't be either.